Table of Contents

 For disclosures on SoFi Invest platforms visit SoFi.com/legal.
 For a full listing of the fees associated with Sofi Invest please view our fee schedule.

-Investing in an Initial Public Offering (IPO) involves substantial risk, including the risk of loss.
-Further, there are a variety of risk factors to consider when investing in an IPO, including but not limited to, unproven management, significant debt, and lack of operating history.
-For a comprehensive discussion of these risks please refer to SoFi Securities’ IPO Risk Disclosure Statement.
-This should not be considered a recommendation to participate in IPOs and investors should carefully read the offering prospectus to determine whether an offering is consistent with their investment objectives, risk tolerance, and financial situation.
-New offerings generally have high demand and there are a limited number of shares available for distribution to participants.
-Many customers may not be allocated shares and share allocations may be significantly smaller than the shares requested in the customer’s initial offer (Indication of Interest).
-For more information on the allocation process please visit IPO Allocation Procedures.
+Investing in an Initial Public Offering (IPO) involves substantial risk, including the risk of losing principal.
+Key risks include, but are not limited to, unproven management, significant company debt, and lack of operating history.
+For a comprehensive discussion of these risks, please refer to SoFi Securities' IPO Risk Disclosure Statement.
+This is not a recommendation.
+Investors must carefully read the offering prospectus to determine if an offering is consistent with their objectives, risk tolerance, and financial situation.
+New offerings often have high demand and limited shares.
+Many investors may receive no shares, and any allocations may be significantly smaller than the shares requested in their initial offer (Indication of Interest).
+For more information on the allocation process, please visit IPO Allocation Procedures.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.